Exercise and Type 2 Diabetes

 Muscle and Glucose use

-Health implications of Diabetes
+Health Implications of Diabetes

 Elevated Blood Glucose also causes nerve damage.
 Our Nerve cells are like electrical wires.
 They carry signals from the brain to the muscles.
 This is how we produce movement.
 They also carry feedback from the nerves in the body to the brain.
 This is how we feel heat, cold, pain, touch and move in a coordinated manor.
-Damage to nerve fibres is mostly irreparable as nerve cells grow at slow rates and in some cases they fail to recover at all.
+Damage to nerve fibres is mostly irreparable as nerve cells grow and repair at slow rates and in some cases they fail to recover at all.
 For this reason keeping blood glucose levels in the desired range is of great importance.
 For more information on diabetes and nerve damage see http://diabetes.niddk.nih.gov/dm/pubs/neuropathies/

 Causes of Type 2 Diabetes